 5 people favorited this theater

-This old theatre, opened in the 1920’s with 900 seats, is one of the last small-town deco movie palaces left in Illinois.
+This old theatre, opened around 1914 with 900 seats, is one of the last small-town Art Deco style movie palaces left in Illinois.
 It is no longer the showplace it was originally, but, it was in daily operation showing new releases for many years.
 In 1992 a second screen was added in the former balcony.
 In 2008, it was advertising ‘three’ screens

 The Grand Theatre is in need of preservation.
 The interior is hidden under a couple of layers of “improvement and renovation”.
 It has many of it’s most amazing assets covered by a dropped ceiling and a few layers of paint.
 A magnificent marquee is in need of restoration and its deco style concession area is still in good shape.
 The current owner planned to keep it going as long as possible but is concerned for it’s future.